rnietoe/Training/docs/AWS/03-Network.md

 ### Direct Connect

-Dedicated line from on premise to AWS to improve the network connection (security and performance)
+Dedicated line from on premise to AWS to improve the (VPN) network connection (security and performance)

 1. `Create virtual interface` from AWS Direct Connect : Virtual interfaces as Public
 2. `Create Customer Gateway` from VPC : Customer Gateways